Geethen/geeforec.github.io/content/post/practical-9.md

 Reference

 Meyer, H. and Pebesma, E., 2020.
 Predicting into unknown space?
 Estimating the area of applicability of spatial prediction models. arXiv preprint arXiv:2005.07939.

+Do you have any feedback for this practical?
+Please complete this quick (2-5 min) survey [here](https://forms.gle/hT11ReQpvG2oLDxF7).